PREPARATION:

 Try to dry clothes naturally, if possible, rather than using a tumble dryer.

-A heated drying stand is useful for cold weather.
+A heated drying stand is useful for colder weather.

-A de-humidifier placed near a drying stand is useful for damp weather.
+A de-humidifier placed near a drying stand can be useful for damp weather.

 Place woollens, silks and delicates flat to dry to avoid becoming mis-shaped or stretched.